michalhudecek/chatgpt-right-click/README.md

 - **Refactoring suggestions**: Receive AI-powered refactoring ideas.
 - **Documentation generation**: Automatically generate documentation for your code.
 - **Custom prompts**: Send your own prompts to ChatGPT for flexible assistance.
+- **Per-prompt model selection**: Choose or enter the OpenAI model for each prompt, or use your default setting.

 ## Getting Started
 1. **Install the extension**